day8/re-frame-10x/docs/HyperlinkedInformation/UnderstandingTiming.md

     a fool's errand.
 One moment it takes 1ms and the next it takes 10ms, and you’ll never know why.
 Noisy.

     So, don't ever base your decisions on one set of timings.
-Run the same event at least a few of times.

-    In the future, we'd like to add a 'Run It Again' button, which you can click a few times to see if you get stable numbers.
+    Click the "rerun" button (#115) a few times to see if you get stable numbers.
-    Perhaps you'll beat us to it, and create a PR for this feature?

-2. Don't freak out about any apparent slowness, yet.
+2. Don't freak out about any apparent slowness just yet.

     After all, you're running a dev build, right, not the production build?
 And I'm guessing you're also